Haptic Technology & ADAS Collaboratively Making Driving Safe

 Conclusion

 The three haptics types, feedback, information, and exploration, are keenly used in automobiles today.
-Some of the critical haptic and ADAS, like collision avoidance systems, cruise control, and essential tactile feedback, will become part of most automobiles.
-Moreover, standardization of sophisticated ADAS will be challenging to achieve as most car owners and technology providers wouldn’t want to lose on patents and their niche segments.
+Some critical haptic and ADAS features, like collision avoidance systems, cruise control, and essential tactile feedback, will become part of most automobiles.
+Moreover, standardization of sophisticated ADAS will be challenging to achieve as most car owners and technology providers wouldn’t want to lose out on patents and their niche segments.

 Related Posts: